Graduation Information - Fall

 MBA Reception: located in the Garvey Center Conservatory at 9:00 am.
 Please contact Kathy Milligan for information.

-Graduate School of Theology and Engineering Receptions: 9:00 am in the Gaylord Dining Room / Gaylord University Center.
+Graduate School of Theology and Engineering Receptions: 9:00 am in the TBD / Gaylord University Center.
 See Stephanie Baird for more information.

 Men: Suit coats are not required, but ties should be worn.
 Dark slacks, dark socks, and dark shoes are considered appropriate apparel for academic regalia occasions.